Centralized Model-Predictive Control with Human-Driver Interaction for Platooning: Conclusion

 \section{Conclusion}

 In this paper we propose a hybrid constrained \ac{MPC} algorithm to control a heterogeneous platoon of vehicles to a desired platoon velocity and inter-vehicle distance.
-The finite horizon cost function of our centralized platoon controller is inspired from the the infinite horizon cost function of \cite{Jovanovic2005IEEETransactionsonAutomaticControlillposednesscertain} with inclusion of headway times individual to each vehicle and able to be changed with time.
+The finite horizon cost function of our centralized platoon controller is inspired from the infinite horizon cost function of \cite{Jovanovic2005IEEETransactionsonAutomaticControlillposednesscertain} with inclusion of headway times individual to each vehicle and able to be changed with time.
+Through the use of constraints in the optimization, we ensure that the control actions result in safe vehicle behavior.
 In our approach, we propose the use of a cost function to predict the control actions of a human driver that takes control of their vehicle, by assuming that the human driver will only obey at minimum, the legal velocity limits and the physical performance constraints of their vehicle.
 We illustrate the performance of our control approach in a numerical study.
-Future work includes implementing state estimation such that a centralized approach can be operated decentralized, with consideration of unreliable communication between vehicles.
+The centralized design allows the controller to utilize all possible vehicle state information.
+Future work includes implementing distributed state estimation such that the centralized approach can be operated decentralized, with consideration of unreliable and delayed communication between vehicles.

-\begin{IEEEbiography}[{ }]{Justin M. Kennedy} (j12.kennedy@qut.edu.au) is a Research Associate with the School of Electrical Engineering and Robotics, Queensland University of Technology (QUT), Australia.
+\begin{IEEEbiography}[{ }]{Justin M. Kennedy} (j12.kennedy@qut.edu.au) is a Postdoctoral researcher with the School of Electrical Engineering and Robotics, Queensland University of Technology (QUT), Australia.
 He received his B. Eng (Electrical)/B. Maths, and PhD degrees from QUT, in 2016 and 2022, respectively.
 He recently completed his PhD into the estimation and control of marine craft in the presence of environmental disturbances.
-Dr Kennedy is a Member of IEEE, IEEE Control Systems Society (CSS), and Society for Industrial and Applied Mathematics (SIAM).
+Dr.\ Kennedy is a Member of IEEE, IEEE Control Systems Society (CSS), and Society for Industrial and Applied Mathematics (SIAM).
 His current research interest is in the application of mathematical and control system tools to solve network engineering problems. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Julian Heinovski} (heinovski@ccs-labs.org) is a PhD candidate and researcher at the Telecommunications Networks Group (TKN) at the School of Electrical Engineering and Computer Science, TU Berlin, Germany.
 He received his B.Sc. and M.Sc. degrees from the Dept. of Computer Science, Paderborn University, Germany, in 2016 and 2018, respectively.
 Julian is a Student Member of IEEE and ACM as well as a Member of IEEE Intelligent Transportation Systems Society (ITSS) and IEEE Vehicular Technology Society (VTS).
 He serves as a reviewer of manuscripts in the field of vehicular networks and intelligent transportation systems.
 His research interest is in cooperative driving as well as intelligent transportation systems, mainly focusing on platooning. \end{IEEEbiography}